cocos/cocos-docs/en/advanced-topics/java-reflection.md

 # Using Java Reflection to Implement JavaScript and Android Communication

-## Call Java Static Methods from JavaScript
+## Calling Java Static Methods from JavaScript

 In an Android native application created with Cocos Creator, we can directly call Java static methods from JavaScript using the Java reflection mechanism.
 The method is defined as follows.